How many Britons own property in Spain?

 Number of British nationals resident in Spain

-Most British owners of Spanish property own holiday homes or property investments and are not resident in Spain.
-However some British people have bought property and moved to Spain on a permanent or semi-permanent basis and many of these have chosen to become resident in Spain (electing to spend 183 days or more a year in Spain).
+Most Britons who own property in Spain own a second-home or investment and are not resident in Spain.
+A minority have moved to Spain on a permanent or semi-permanent basis and become resident for tax purposes (electing to spend 183 days or more a year in Spain), joining the municipal register as resident in Spain.

-At the end of June 2004 there were 117,322 British residents in Spain (registered with the Spanish authorities as resident in Spain and in possession of current residency papers), up from 105,479 at the end of June 2003, an 11% rise.
+In 2004 there were 174,810 British residents in Spain (registered with the Spanish authorities as resident in Spain and in possession of current residency papers), up from 161,507 in 2003.

-The British are the biggest single group of EU foreign residents in Spain, comprising 27% of the total of non-Spanish EU nationals resident in Spain.
-The next biggest group are the Germans, with 68,812 or 16% of the total.
+The British are the second biggest single group of EU foreign residents in Spain, comprising 30% of the total of non-Spanish EU nationals resident in Spain, behind the Romanians (207,960) and in front of the Germans (117,250).

 British residents in Spain are concentrated in the provinces of Alicante and Málaga, and the autonomous regions of the Canaries and the Balearics.
 66% of all British residing in Spain live in these regions.
 58% of all the British resident in Spain live in either Andalucia or the Autonomous region of Valencia.
 However the British are also significant as a proportion of foreign residents (EU) in Almeria (58% of total), Granada (53% of the total) Murcia (47% of total), and Cádiz (45% of total).